Do Carpet Beetles Eat Carpet?

 Carpet beetles have a wide variety in their diet, and carpet is just one of the many things they eat.
 Today’s post is all about Carpet Beetles, facts, prevention, and removal.

 What do carpet beetles eat?

 Carpet beetles have a wide variety of things that they eat, and interestingly enough, sometimes they won’t even eat carpet.
-Typically they like to feed off of animal based products, and in many cases, today’s carpet is made from synthetic materials that carpet beetles won’t eat.
+Typically they like to feed off of animal based products.
+Today’s carpet is made from synthetic materials that carpet beetles won’t eat.

 However, this isn’t a 100% rule for them as sometimes they do eat synthetic materials if they have a good layer of “seasoning” on them.
 If synthetic materials have been coated in things like sweat, oil, or food, carpet beetles have been known to make an exception to their eating habits.